erfansoheil/dynamic-neural-networks-papers/pruning/README.md

 # Pruning Papers
-A curated collection of papers on neural network pruning, sparse training, and adaptive sparsification methods.
+A curated collection of papers on neural network pruning during training.
 The list will be updated continuously.